Our Sector Policies

 • 5 GW of installed coal capacity

-• a coal share of power generation of 20%
+• a coal share of power generation of 10%

 Oil and gas

 As of 2022, we no longer conduct any fresh investments in companies that derive more than 10% of production in unconventional and/or controversial oil and gas exploration and production operations : categories have been defined as techniques that rely on fracking procedures (shale oil and gas, tight gas and liquids) or that use ultra-deep offshore drilling, drilling in the Arctic, and extraction from tar sands, coalbed methane and extra-heavy oil.
+Ostrum AM iinteds full withdrawing from these activities in 2030.

 This policy will apply to all open-ended funds, dedicated funds and mandates (unless clients request otherwise).

 Ostrum Asset Management’s move to fully withdraw from unconventional and/or controversial oil and gas exploration and production operations by 2030 will be a priority focus for our engagement – via dialogue and our voting policy – with the companies we invest in across our equity and bond portfolios.
-We will also undertake active dialogue with all sector issuers to discuss how their strategies fit with the recommendations from the International Energy Agency with a view to meeting the Paris Agreement
+We will also undertake active dialogue with all sector issuers to discuss how their strategies fit with the recommendations from the International Energy Agency with a view to meeting the Paris Agreement.

 Controversial Weapons